A SWAR Approach to Counting Ones: Results

-We finally include code for computing the parity function inspired by the bit count function from \cite{HAKMEM} of asymptotic complexity $O(\log\log n)$.
-The novel approach is to xor bits first and then count the resulting ones.
-By reducing the number of possible ones, the fields can be smaller than in the more general setting of a full bit count.

-More precisely, if we choose a field size of $k$ bits, then it suffices to have in order to be able to do the counting within fields of $k$ bits each.
-For $n = 32$ we can choose $k = 4$ and obtain the following solution, which uses only 7 ``C-operation'' as opposed to the 8 operations of the ``parity of word with a multiply'' from \cite{Anderson}.
+We finally include code for computing the parity function by combining ideas of the bit count function from Theorem~\ref{mulcount} with an initial stage of an $O(\log(n))$ method.
+By reducing the number of possible ones via a XOR, the fields can be smaller than in the more general setting of a full count.
+The final multiply and shift of Theorem~\ref{mulcount} is replaced by one division as in \cite[Item 169]{HAKMEM} to obtain the following solution, which uses only 7 ``C-operations'' as opposed to the 8 operations of the ``parity of word with a multiply'' from \cite{Anderson}.

 \begin{samepage}

 \end{samepage}